When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 List of the best e-readers for musicians

-To be used for reading sheet music, an e-reader should have the following features:
+To be used for reading sheet music, an e-reader should support the following features:

 • a stylus, to annotate sheet music